US STOCKS-Wall Street falls as coronavirus ends record job growth

 By Uday Sampath Kumar and Medha Singh

-“The market already knew that job losses recently have been historic and tremendous,” said Russell Price, chief economist at Ameriprise Financial Services Inc in Troy, Michigan.

-“We are coming to terms with just how significant this is going to be.
-The data will be very bad before it gets much worse in April and May, before we start seeing improvements.”

-The worldwide spread of the virus has forced billions of people to stay indoors and pushed entire sectors to the brink of collapse, leading to mass layoffs and dramatic steps by companies to raise cash.
+The worldwide spread of the virus has forced billions of people to stay indoors and pushed entire sectors to the brink of collapse, triggering mass layoffs and dramatic steps by companies to raise cash.

-Walt Disney Co said on Thursday it would furlough some U.S. employees this month, while sources said luxury retailer Neiman Marcus was stepping up preparations to seek bankruptcy protection.
+Walt Disney Co shares fell 3% after it said it would furlough some U.S. employees this month, while sources said luxury retailer Neiman Marcus was stepping up preparations to seek bankruptcy protection.

-Disney’s shares fell 3.5%, while Under Armour shed 3% after saying it would temporarily lay off employees at its U.S. stores.
+Sportswear retailer Under Armour shed 1% after it decided to temporarily lay off employees at its U.S. stores.

-Economists have cut their forecasts for U.S. GDP, with Morgan Stanley now predicting a 38% contraction in the second quarter.

-Analysts also expect company profits to fall as earnings season begin, but said actual numbers from the quarter will likely be given little importance.
+Analysts expect corporate profits to fall in the upcoming earnings season, but said actual numbers will likely be given little importance.

 “There’s really very little that you can take away from (earnings) other than some insights to actually how are these businesses set up to weather the pandemic and where will they be once it begins to show signs of passing,” Robert Pavlik, chief investment strategist at SlateStone Wealth LLC in New York.

-Raytheon Technologies Corp, formed by the merger of United Technologies and Raytheon Co, shed 6.5% as it pulled 2020 outlook for its aerospace units.
+Raytheon Technologies Corp, formed by the merger of United Technologies and Raytheon Co, shed 8.4% as it pulled its 2020 outlook for its aerospace units.

-Tesla Inc jumped 8% after the electric-car maker said production and deliveries of its Model Y sport utility vehicle were ahead of schedule, as it delivered the highest number of vehicles in any first quarter to date.
+Tesla Inc rose 6% after the electric-car maker said production and deliveries of its Model Y sport utility vehicle were ahead of schedule.

-Declining issues outnumbered advancers for a 4.15-to-1 ratio on the NYSE and a 2.83-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 5.21-to-1 ratio on the NYSE and for a 3.57-to-1 ratio on the Nasdaq.

-The S&P index recorded no new 52-week high and eight new lows, while the Nasdaq recorded three new highs and 99 new lows.
+The S&P index recorded no new 52-week high and eight new lows, while the Nasdaq recorded four new highs and 129 new lows.
 (Reporting by Uday Sampath and Medha Singh in Bengaluru; Additional reporting by Herbert Lash in New York; Editing by Arun Koyyur and Sriraj Kalluvila)